EvolEcolGroup/pastclim/README.md

 devtools::install_version("terra", version="1.6.3")
 ```

-Hopefully these issues will be fixed in the upcoming version of `terra`
+The issue has been fixed in the development version of `terra`.

 ---